Gleadless Valley (ward): Hemsworth

 Hemsworth, Gleadless Valley borders with Herdings, Meersbrook, Norton and Rollestone.
 It's mainly accessible from Blackstock Road, the shops and a bus terminus are located off this road.
 To the south of Blackstock Road was the site of Hemsworth Primary School (which was demolished to be replaced with a new primary school called Valley Park, located on the former Herdings Primary School grounds).
 To date no development has taken place on the site of the demolished school.

 Also to the South of Blackstock Road is Constable Road and Hemsworth continues down this road.

 Herdings

 Herdings, Gleadless Valley borders with Hemsworth and Gleadless.
 Herdings used to be the highest point in Sheffield before the expansion of the city into more Derbyshire hamlets, villages, wooded areas and open green space.
 At the very top of the hill now sits the Herdings high rise flats, previously known as the Three Sisters of which one was demolished.

-Herdings is served by Sheffield's light rail transit, the Sheffield Supertram.
-There, the tramway terminates next to a bus terminus.
+Herdings is served by Sheffield's light rail transit, the South Yorkshire Supertram.
+There, the tramway terminates next to a bus terminus at Herdings Park tram stop.
+There is a second tram stop in Herdings at Leighton Road.
 Original plans which included the construction of the route to the Meadowhead roundabout were rejected after local opposition.